NiklasA95/cc-cli/README.md

-# schema-convert
+# cc-cli

+Command line tool for automating internal workflows of the company Clickconcepts

+## Features:

-Convert a frontastic component schema to a storybook story file.
+- convert a frontastic component schema to a storybook story file.